top of page

 Rapid growth in data centre capacity and electricity consumption is a global phenomenon, with investment in data centres expected to reach more than $1tr by 2029.
 But this growth comes with complex environmental and social challenges, in terms of the demand for land, energy, water, nature conservation and the impact on local communities.

-This free online conference on 11-13 May 2026 will explore a cross-sector, holistic approach to developing and operating data centres that achieve a positive environmental and social impact.
+Our free online conference on 11-13 May 2026 explored a cross-sector, holistic approach to developing and operating data centres that achieve a positive environmental and social impact.

-Join the event to hear from, and put your questions to, international speakers from data centre developers and operators, energy and water companies, regulators and lawyers.
+Watch the event on-demand to hear from international speakers from data centre developers and operators, energy and water companies, regulators and lawyers.

 Date: 11-13 May 2026